slowernews/wisdom-tldr/chapters/chapter_3_action.md

 #### What is the value of a good idea?

 The right idea not executed is worth nothing, but a mediocre one well executed can prove to be worth much.

-Forget all of your ideas.
 Instead, worry about transforming yourself into the kind of person who can execute and bring ideas to life.

 > *'Ideas by themselves are roughly worthless.
 There's no market for them.
 There's no place where one can go and buy an idea.
 Describing your idea in detail doesn't mean other people will copy it.
 First they'll have to be convinced it's a good idea.
 If you ever tried to change anyone else's mind you know by now how hard that is.
 Not even founders themselves can predict how well their own ideas will do.
 And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*